See a list of General Studies Programs by Clicking Here!

 - Motivated, goal-oriented, and willing to take initiative

-Difference Between General Education, Liberal Arts, and Humanities Degrees
+Difference Between General Studies, Liberal Arts, and Humanities Degrees

-- General Studies Degree can come in a variety of ways with some schools allowing students to pick and choose varying number of classes in science, art, and humanities while other schools structure classes in a more rigid manner.
+- General Studies Degree can be offered in a variety of ways with some schools allowing students to pick and choose varying number of classes in science, art, and humanities while other schools offer structure classes in a more rigid manner.

 Careers with a degree in general education can vary, as many entry level positions require a degree rather than a specific degree.
 For individuals unsure of where their pursuits lie, even a bachelor's degree in general education can be useful for pursuing multiple career options.
 Due to the nature of the degree, graduate programs in social sciences and liberal arts may also be available.